ppribadi/casestudy_bikeshare/README.md

 ![Ride Duration Stats (25-75) by Rider type and Bike type](Figures/Ride_Duration_by_BikeType_RiderType_25_75.png)
 ##### Observations:

       - Compare left and right figures for 0-100% (min and max), they look very similar.
 Meaning the maximum length of trips are not good differentiators for the rider types.
-But we will need to observe them in the next analysis when further dividing the trips into hour in the day and day of the week etc.
-  - When looking at 25-75% of the duration stats, we see now that majority of the trips taken by members are shorter and varying less than the casual.
+      - When looking at 25-75% of the duration stats, we see know that majority of the trips taken by members are shorter and varying less than the casual.
 This is likely the members use the bike for commuting so the distances are more constant.
 Whereas for casual riders, the ride purpose vary a lot more hence different length.

 ##### Conclusion:
-    The ride duration stats shows that casual riders have more diverse trip length which differ from member riders who probably use bikes for more similar trips such as commuting and shorter trips.
+    - The ride duration stats shows that casual riders have more diverse trip length which differ from member riders who probably use bikes for more similar trips such as commuting and shorter trips.

+We need to find pattern of casual riders in more detailed partitions.
+For example, are they doing long trips during weekend or frequent short trips during certain hour of day?
+This leads to the next analysis.

 ### Median Ride Duration by Rider type and Day of Week/Hour of Day